-The building is elevator-equipped and has a community room, laundry room, on-site management office and computer room.
+The building is elevator-equipped, has a community room, laundry room and on-site management office.
+A screened gazebo on the south side of the building provides outdoor seating for residents.
 Controlled access enhances the residents' perception of safety at the site.
 Social services and activities are available on-site, and tenants have access to shared community features of the larger Christian City campus, including a swimming pool and fitness center.

-Based on our analysis of the unit sizes (square footage), amenities, location, quality and occupancy rates of the existing LIHTC properties within and near the market, it is our opinion that the subject development as proposed with continuing subsidy for 85 units will continue to be highly marketable.
-In the event the rental assistance is not available, the maximum allowable 50% and 60% AMI rents would need to be reduced for at least a portion of the units for the project to reach and maintain stabilized occupancy.
+Based on our analysis of the unit sizes (square footage), amenities, location, quality and occupancy rates of the existing LIHTC properties within and near the market, it is our opinion that the subject development as proposed with continuing subsidy for 76 units will continue to be highly marketable.
+In the event the rental assistance is not available, the programmatic 50% and 60% AMI rents would need to be reduced for at least a portion of the units for the project to reach and maintain stabilized occupancy.